 Global analysis of exposure and its development over the last 40 years helps us better understand what affects disaster risk over time and risk drivers.
 It is also useful in identifying effective policy actions for more resilient communities.

-The exposure data and the findings of the Atlas support the implementation of the post-2015 international frameworks: the UN Framework Convention on Climate Change, the Sendai Framework for Disaster Risk Reduction 2015-2030, the Sustainable Development Goals (SDGs), and the New Urban Agenda (Habitat III).
+The exposure data and the findings of the Atlas support the implementation of the post-2015 international frameworks: the UN Framework Convention on Climate Change, , the Sustainable Development Goals (SDGs), and the New Urban Agenda (Habitat III).
 The Global Human Settlement Layer (GHSL, see below) baseline data provides insights into developments over the last 40 years and into the impact that policies have on them.
 Researchers and policy makers can also use the data to aggregate exposure information at all geographical scales, from the city level to the region, continent and global.

 How to estimate the exposure?